leftthomas/ProxyAnchor/README.md

 --backbone_type               backbone network type, * means remove downsample of stage 4 [default value is 'resnet50'](choices=['resnet50', 'seresnet50', 'resnet50*', 'seresnet50*'])
---feature_dim                 feature dim [default value is 512] --temperature                 temperature scale used in temperature softmax [default value is 0.03] --smoothing                   smoothing value used in label smoothing [default value is 0.0] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128]
+--feature_dim                 feature dim [default value is 512] --temperature                 temperature scale used in temperature softmax [default value is 0.03] --with_learnable_proxy        use learnable proxy or not [default value is False] --smoothing                   smoothing value used in label smoothing [default value is 0.0] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128]